 The stakeholder consultation and co-creation process in the REACT group led to revise already existing information materials on saving energy in private households and to create new advisory materials.
 These materials differ from previous offers by focusing on visual language, thus offering a clear advantage for this hard-to-reach target group by conveying information with as few words as possible using illustrations and pictograms.
 This communication method makes it easier to overcome language barriers or lack of background knowledge.
 While this brings benefits for energy poor households in general, it plays a particularly relevant role for those in the private rental sector.
 Households privately renting their apartments often bring about energy savings or energy cost reductions through behavioural changes, as they lack the funds for investments and also the decision-making authority for more comprehensive measures as non-owners.

 The German version of these materials have been completed and are used active counselling in the target region of Vienna.
 The feedback from households so far has been very positive.
-Currently, AEA is in the process to translate these materials in five additional languages to facilitate access for socially disadvantaged groups, especially with migration background.
+Currently, AEA is in the process to translate these materials in additional languages to facilitate access for socially disadvantaged groups, especially with migration background.
 As soon as all versions are completed, they will be made available via ENPOR.

 What happened until now: Austrian Federal Ministry becomes active for tackling energy poverty